jatovm/jato/README.md

     library, you may extend this exception to your version of the library, but you are not obligated to do so.
 If you do not wish to do so, delete this exception statement from your version.

-## Thanks and Acknowledgements

-I would like to thank the following people and organizations for supporting Jato development:

-- Google for including Jato in Summer of Code 2008, 2009, and 2011.

-- Kernel.org for providing git hosting for Jato.

-- Reaktor Innovations Oy for sponsoring initial Jato development back in 2005.

-Thank you!